xen-tools/xen-tools/SUPPORT.markdown

 queries you might have to the [mailing list](http://xen-tools.org/software/xen-tools/lists.html)

-Included with the release you should find the file `BUGS.mdwn` which contains some notes on reporting bugs.
+Included with the release you should find the file `BUGS.markdown` which contains some notes on reporting bugs.

 Xen Queries